 You might need to replace your subfloors—the base layer that supports your flooring—if you’re dealing with squeaky floors, warping, or water damage.
-For an average-sized room of 300 square feet, expect to spend about $900
+For an average-sized room of 300 square feet, expect to spend about $900 to $3,000 on the cost to replace subfloors, or $3 to $10 per square foot.
+Most homeowners spend an average of $1,560.
+Laying down a new style of flooring, like marble or linoleum, might require a new subfloor.

 If the time has come to replace your subfloors, you should factor in the cost of the subfloor material you choose, where you’re installing it, and labor costs.
-These costs can vary depending on where you purchase the material and who handles the installation, so shopping around and asking for multiple quotes can save you money in the long run.
+These costs can depend on where you purchase the material and who handles the installation, so shopping around and asking for multiple quotes can save you money in the long run.
 Consider the cost to replace the subfloor as part of your new flooring installation costs.

 “Subfloor replacement can be straightforward or very involved,” says Bob Tschudi, Angi Expert and a Raleigh, N.C.-based general contractor.
 “You usually can’t see the extent of any underlying problems until you remove the top layers of flooring and subflooring.”